-The Bose SoundLink Mini II is relatively ancient, having been released in June 2015.
-Fans of the original SoundLink Mini loved the upgraded features and audio of the second generation speaker.
+The Bose SoundLink Mini II Bluetooth speaker is relatively ancient, having been released in June 2015.
+Fans of the original SoundLink Mini loved the upgraded features and audio of the second generation portable speaker.
 But how does the SoundLink Mini II fare against more modern competition?

 From the spec sheet, you may be disappointed to find all the things the Bose SoundLink Mini Ii lacks.
 There’s no NFC for easy pairing, no multipoint Bluetooth for pairing to multiple devices simultaneously and it's not water resistant.